 You may ask what can you do?
 One person can make a difference and that person is you.

-This year we celebrate the 92nd Anniversary of the nation’s first Black Labor Union.
-After 12 years of struggle and negotiation, on August 25, 1937, the Brotherhood of Sleeping Car Porters (BSCP), led by A. Philip Randolph, became the nation’s first union formed by black employees for black employees.
-92 years ago the Brotherhood of Sleeping Car Porters became the first black labor union chartered under the American Federation of Labor (AFL) and the first to win a collective bargaining agreement with a major US corporation, the Pullman Company.
-We invite you to join the celebration with a gift of $92 or more.
-Click here to donate.
+However, the Pullman company still refused to recognize the union.
+Finally, after 12 years of struggle and negotiation, on August 25, 1937, the Brotherhood of Sleeping Car Porters (BSCP), led by A. Philip Randolph, became the nation’s first union formed by black employees for black employees.
+They became the first black labor union chartered under the American Federation of Labor (AFL) and were also the first to win a collective bargaining agreement with a major US corporation, the Pullman Company.
+We invite you to join the celebration with a gift of $25.00 or more.

-- Become a Corporate Sponsor of The National Historic Registry (click)
+Become a Corporate Sponsor of The National Historic Registry (click here)

 You may also mail your donations to: